-This year's Falkirk show is on 11 May.
-GDWS will be there with our 28mm pre-WW2 participation game, 'Breakout from Zara'.
-You command an Italian force invading Yugoslavia from the enclave at Zara on the Dalmatian Coast.
+This year's Falkirk show was on 11 May.
+GDWS was there with our 28mm pre-WW2 participation game, 'Breakout from Zara'.
+An Italian force invading Yugoslavia from the enclave at Zara on the Dalmatian Coast.

 Glasgow Games Gathering

 A new event in the calendar this year.
 It will be held on 29 June at Bellahouston Sports Centre.
 GDWS will be presenting a new participation game Viva Revolution!